microsoft/mixed-reality-extension-sdk/design/animation.md

 4. Chaining - Begin an animation immediately after another finishes, or on some other event (behavior tie-in?)
 5. Multiple targets - Animate multiple actors/assets, and multiple properties, in lock-step (equivalent to Unity's animation curves)
+6. Blending - Allow multiple animations to run on the same target simultaneously, and blend the computed destinations into one, proportional to a weight property.

 To address this need, I propose the following API: